Waistcoat

 A waistcoat (UK and Commonwealth, /ˈweɪs(t)kəʊt/ or /ˈwɛskət/; colloquially called a weskit) or vest (US and Canada) is a sleeveless upper-body garment.
 It is usually worn over a dress shirt and necktie and below a coat as a part of most men's formal wear.
 It is also sported as the third piece in the traditional three-piece male suit.
 Any given waistcoat can be simple or ornate, or for leisure or luxury.
 Historically, the waistcoat can be worn either in the place of, or underneath, a larger coat, dependent upon the weather, wearer, and setting.

-Daytime formal wear and semi-formal wear commonly comprises a contrastingly coloured waistcoat, such as in buff or dove gray, still seen in morning dress and black lounge suit.
+Daytime formal wear and semi-formal wear commonly comprises a contrastingly coloured waistcoat, such as in buff or dove grey, still seen in morning dress and black lounge suit.
 Traditionally, a white waistcoat is worn for white tie and a black one for black tie.